yuvoh/fullstack-challenge/README.md

 ## Submission
 Your project should contain everything needed to run your app, *excluding* your ```node_modules``` folder.

-Please include a README file explaining the step(s) needed to run your app.
+Please include a README file explaining the step(s) needed to run your app along with the answers to the following questions:

-Place your project in a ZIP file and email it us when complete, along with the answers to the following questions (you may place the answers in the ZIP file):

-1. How long did you spend on the test?
+1. How long did you spend on the challenge?
 2. What would you add to your solution if you had more time?
 3. Is there anything about the full-stack challenge you did not like?
 4. Any other comments!

+You can either place your project in a ZIP file and email it to us **OR** upload it to a GIT repository and send us a link.

+Thanks for your time, and happy coding!